Carpal Tunnel in Clive IA?

 With surgical procedures costing anywhere between $6,000 and $11,000 dollars and only resulting in full resolution of symptoms in less than 60% of the cases, many people are beginning to elect a more conservative approach to care.
 For these reasons, our doctors at Full Circle Wellness Center have prepared this short article to provide you with some general information about carpal tunnel and the alternative treatment solutions available.

 Could I Be Developing Carpal Tunnel Syndrome?

 The most appropriate treatment for your carpal tunnel syndrome largely depends on the underlying cause.
 As with most conditions, it is advised that patients begin with a non-invasive and more affordable treatment.
-While prescription medications, decompression surgeries, and forms of physical therapy may provide short term relief, the symptoms often reappear without the correction of the nerve interference in the spine.
+While prescription medications, decompression surgeries, and forms of physical therapy may provide short-term relief, the symptoms often reappear without the correction of the nerve interference in the spine.
 Your chiropractor at Full Circle Wellness Center will perform an evaluation of your condition and formulate an individualized treatment plan that best suits you.
-Following spinal corrections, many patients experience substantial improvements of their symptoms.
-If symptoms persist, adjustments to the bones of the wrist and therapies to the surrounding tissues is often considered.
+Following spinal corrections, many patients experience substantial improvements in their symptoms.
+If symptoms persist, adjustments to the bones of the wrist and therapies to the surrounding tissues are often considered.

 At Full Circle Wellness Center in Clive IA, we understand that making decisions about how to treat carpal tunnel syndrome can be difficult.
 If you would like more information about carpal tunnel or schedule a consultation, contact our clinic today.

 6:00am - 6:00pm

 3:00pm - 6:00pm